3 Technical Guidelines

 social: A post about blabla by @[email protected]!

-If you need to add an alert box at the beginning of the post, like for instance the link to the blog post in Spanish in this post, use the preface field with the Markdown syntax.
+If you need to add an alert box at the beginning of the post, use the preface field with the Markdown syntax.
+See for instance this post with a preface about a series of post (source)

 3.5.1.1 Subject tags